aeonSolutions/PCB-Prototyping-Catalogue/Home-Automation/Smart Home Appliances/readme.md

 - All outdoor Areas
 - All Indoor Areas
   - [Indoor Smart Plant Watering](https://github.com/aeonSolutions/AeonLabs-Indoor-Smart-Plant-Watering)
+  This Smart Indoor plant monitoring and watering is designed to be inserted into any indoor plant vase.
+Is able to measure and calculate the moisture content in the vase , and when detects low water contents , activates the water pump.
+Is able to connect to a local home server to upload indoor temperature, humidity and air quality measurements data.
+This way, the owner , can have a history record database, whithout the need of expensive cloud subscritions.
   - [Robot Vaccuum Cleaner by AeonLabs](https://github.com/aeonSolutions/AeonLabs-Robot-Vaccuum-Cleaner) (soon!
 Stay tuned)
 <p align="center">
 <img src="https://github.com/aeonSolutions/AeonLabs-Robot-Vaccuum-Cleaner/blob/main/robotVacuumCleanerAd.png" height="150">